 Despite the soaking, walking behind the falls is one of those experiences I’d recommend to everyone.
 There’s something quite special about standing behind a wall of falling water with the Icelandic landscape framed through it.

 To get to Gljúfrabúi from Seljalandsfoss you head along the path (there’s a little sign pointing the way) to the right of Seljalandsfoss as you look at it (away from the Ring Road).
-A short 5 -10 minute walk will bring you to a stream coming out of a narrow canyon in the rock.
+A short 5 to 10 minute walk will bring you to a stream coming out of a narrow canyon in the rock.

 If you are feeling brave, have waterproof boots on, and the stream is not too high, you can head up this stream a few meters, where you’ll be rewarded with the gorgeous Gljúfrabúi waterfall, which tumbles into the canyon, and is quite spectacular.

-Next, you’ll continue along the Ring Road to another of Iceland’s incredible waterfalls – Skogafoss.
+Next, you’ll continue along the Ring Road to another of Iceland’s incredible waterfalls, Skógafoss.
 This is notable for its width and height.
 At 15 metres wide and with a drop of sixty meters, the amount of water thundering over these falls is an amazing sight to behold.

-You can admire this from ground level, and you can get very close to the base here (although the spray will likely get you very wet!), or you can hike up the staircase to the viewpoint for a different perspective.
+You can admire this from ground level, and you can get very close to the base here (although the spray will likely get you very wet), or you can hike up the staircase to the viewpoint for a different perspective.

 Parking at Skógafoss costs 1,000 ISK via the Parka app, valid for 8 hours.